 A Sphynx cat’s lack of fur means it is vulnerable outside whether it’s cold, wet or sunny.
 Most people recommend always keeping a Sphynx indoors for these reasons.

-Indoor life requires a cat litter box and plenty of good-quality litter – more expense.
-Apparently a Sphynx cat’s poop is quite smelly so a covered litter box is recommended.
-This one is great for odor control (click to read reviews on Amazon).
-Pick a dust-free litter that won’t cling to your Sphynx cat’s oily skin.
-This litter is dust-free and is reported to be great at sealing in odors.
+Indoor life requires a cat litter box and plenty of good-quality litter thus more expenses.
+Apparently, a Sphynx cat’s poop is quite smelly so a covered litter box with a filter is highly recommended.

 A Sphynx cat prefers company